-The majority of Monashee cat ski guests are return, which says a lot about the Guides, the staff, the hospitality and meals at Monashee Powder Snowcats Lodge, and most importantly – the terrain you will ski.
+Monashee cat ski guests are almost all returning, which says a lot about the Guides, the staff, the hospitality and meals at Monashee Powder Snowcats Lodge, and most importantly – the terrain you will ski.
 There’s nothing fancy about the guests rooms with en suite bath in the attached 3-story Guest Chalet that hosts the 24 skiers and snowboarders each trip, its clean and neat and steps to the Main Lodge.
 You come here to ski fresh tracks.

 Guides instruct you on where to ski, and more importantly where not to.
 Often you spoon the guide and fellow skiers’ tracks.
 Monashee Powder Snowcats has a 17,000-acre tenure, private powder stashes shared between two snow cats of 12 that alternate terrain each day.